 Section 5(e).
-Mental Health and Substance Us se Disorder Benefits Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
-YOU MUST GET PREAUTHORIZATION FOR CERTAIN SERVICES.
+Mental Health and Substance Use Disorder Benefits

+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PREAUTHORIZATION FOR CERTAIN SERVICES.
 Benefits are payable only when we determine the care is clinically appropriate to treat your condition.
 To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan.
-Please see Section 3 of this brochure for a list of services that require preauthorization.
-Aetna can assist you in locating participating providers in the Plan, unless your needs for covered services extend beyond the capability of the affiliated providers.
+Please see Section 3 of this brochure for a list of services that require preauthorization. - Aetna can assist you in locating participating providers in the Plan, unless your needs for covered services extend beyond the capability of the affiliated providers.
 Emergency care is covered (See Section 5(d), Emergency services/accidents).
 You can receive information regarding the appropriate way to access the behavioral health care services that are covered under your specific plan by calling Member Services at 800-537-9384.
-A referral from your PCP is not necessary to access behavioral health care but your PCP may assist in coordinating your care.
-We will provide medical review criteria for denials to enrollees, members or providers upon request or as otherwise required.
-OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+A referral from your PCP is not necessary to access behavioral health care but your PCP may assist in coordinating your care. - We will provide medical review criteria for denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

-Benefit Description You pay Professional services High Option We cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+Benefit Description You pay Professional services High Option Basic Option We cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
-Diagnosis and treatment of psychiatric conditions, mental illness, or mental \$35 per visit disorders.
-Services include: Psychiatric office visits to Behavioral Health practitioner

-- Substance Use Disorder (SUD) office visits to Behavioral Health practitioner - · Routine psychiatric office visits to Behavioral Health practitioner - Behavioral therapy - · Telemedicine Behavioral Health consult \$35 per visit Skilled behavioral health services provided in the home, but only when all of \$35 per visit the following criteria are met: • Your physician orders them • The services take the place of a stay in a hospital or a residential treatment facility, or you are unable to receive the same services outside your home
+Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
+Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
+Services include: \$35 per visit \$35 per visit Psychiatric office visits to Behavioral Health practitioner Substance Use Disorder (SUD) office visits to Behavioral Health practitioner Routine psychiatric office visits to Behavioral Health practitioner Behavioral therapy Telemedicine Behavioral Health consult \$35 per visit \$35 per visit Skilled behavioral health services provided in the home, but only when all of the following criteria are met: \$35 per visit \$35 per visit Your physician orders them